privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Search for all tokens with the tokeninfo-key ``tokenkind`` and the value ''software'' and with an import_time before the given date.
 .. note:: You can also use regular expressions in the tokeninfo filter.
+.. note:: You can use the option '--tokeninfo' multiple times.

 Tokencontaner
 **************